De Lima slams ‘old man’ Duterte as having ‘EQ of six-year-old’

 “Where the leader of government uses public resources to avenge himself for personal slights, that is the very characteristic of a tyrant and a tyranny.
 Beyond fascism, this is boundless monarchical entitlement drawn from the dark ages of kings of old, of invoking the divine power of life and death over whosoever crosses the king and incurs his personal ire.

 “‘Off with his head,’ says the Red Queen of Alice’s Wonderland.
 This is our own Wonderland now, and Duterte is our Red King,” De Lima further said.
-CBB
+CBB/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.